Generating QR Code In SpringBoot Application

 Now let’s test the generation of QRCode

-Note: I have used, Thunder Client for VS Code Rest Client for testing.
+Note: I have used, Rest Client for VS Code extension for testing.

 Error Correction